Qian Xuantong: Biography

 In an early essay of yours you strongly advocated the abolition of Confucianism.
 Concerning this proposal of yours I think that it is now the only way to save China.
 But upon reading it I have thought of one more thing: if you want to abolish Confucianism you must first abolish the Chinese [written] language.
 If you want to get rid of the average person's childish, uncivilized, obstinate way of thinking, then it is all the more essential that you first abolish the Chinese language.
 To abolish Confucianism and eliminate Taoism is a fundamental way to prevent the fall of China and to allow the Chinese to become a civilized nation in the twentieth century.
 But a more fundamental way than this is to abolish the written Chinese language, in which Confucian thoughts and fallacious Taoist sayings are recorded.

 Chen thought that abolishing written Chinese would destroy the spoken language as well, and he countered Qian's proposal by suggesting that Chinese could use a Roman alphabet.

 He and Liu Bannong promoted vernacular Chinese, attacking classical stylists such as Lin Shu.
 His skepticism of the Chinese heritage was such that he at one time wanted to change his surname to Yigu.
 He also did important work regarding standardization of simplified characters, as well as the Standard Chinese dialect and the design of pinyin.

 His son Qian Sanqiang was a nuclear physicist who was instrumental in China's early nuclear weapons program, sometimes referred to as the "father of the atomic bomb" for China.

+In Culture

+The Era of Awakening (觉醒年代) — 2021 Drama by CCTV 电视剧.